Thessaloniki: Foodstuff

 Foodstuff or drink companies headquartered in the city include the Macedonian Milk Industry (Mevgal), Allatini, Barbastathis, Hellenic Sugar Industry, Haitoglou Bros, Mythos Brewery, Malamatina, while the Goody's chain started from the city.

 The American Farm School also is an important contributor to local food production.

 Macroeconomic indicators

 In 2011, the regional unit of Thessaloniki had a Gross Domestic Product of €18.293 billion (ranked second amongst the country's regional units), comparable to Bahrain or Cyprus, and a per capita of €15,900 (ranked 16th).
-In Purchasing Power Parity, the same indicators are €19,851 billion (2nd) and €17,200 (15th) respectively.
+In Purchasing Power Parity (PPP), the same indicators are €19,851 billion (2nd) and €17,200 (15th) respectively.
 In terms of comparison with the European Union average, Thessaloniki's GDP per capita indicator stands at 63% the EU average and 69% in PPP – this is comparable to the German state of Brandenburg.
 Overall, Thessaloniki accounts for 8.9% of the total economy of Greece.
 Between 1995 and 2008 Thessaloniki's GDP saw an average growth rate of 4.1% per annum (ranging from +14.5% in 1996 to −11.1% in 2005) while in 2011 the economy contracted by −7.8%.